aarole/aionet/README.md

   * ~~Non-text files (png, jpg, pdf) cause errors when downloading them~~
   * ~~Files are partially downloaded and a part of the base64 encoded file is printed~~
   * Fix: Switched from length-based recv to sentinel-based recv
+* Exit condition
+  * exit command is not handled properly on the server